Back to: ASP.NET Core Tutorials For Beginners and Professionals

 ViewData in ASP.NET Core MVC Application

-In this article, I am going to discuss ASP.NET Core MVC ViewData with Examples.
-Please read our previous article before proceeding to this article, where we discussed ASP.NET Core MVC Views with Examples.
+In this article, I will discuss ASP.NET Core MVC ViewData with Examples.
+Please read our previous article discussing How to Create an ASP.NET Core Web Application using the MVC (Model-View-Controller) Project Template.

-How to Pass Data to Views in ASP.NET Core MVC?
+How do you Pass Data to Views in ASP.NET Core MVC?

 What is ViewData in ASP.NET Core MVC Application?

-As you can see in the above image, the ViewDataDictionary class implements the IDictionary interface.
-So, the ViewData in ASP.NET Core MVC is a dictionary object.
-As it is a dictionary object, it will store the data in the form of Key-Value Pairs where each key must be a string, and the value that we pass to the dictionary will be stored as an object type.
+As you can see in the above image, the ViewDataDictionary class implements the IDictionary.
+So, ViewData in ASP.NET Core MVC is a dictionary object.
+As a dictionary object, it stores data in the form of Key-Value Pairs, where each key must be a string, and the value that we pass to the dictionary will be stored as an object type.
 Here, the key is of type String, and the value is of type object, i.e., we can store any data, including null.

-How to use ViewData in ASP.NET Core MVC Application?
+How do you use ViewData in the ASP.NET Core MVC Application?

-In order to use ViewData in ASP.NET Core MVC Application, first, we need to create a new key in ViewData and then assign some data to it.
-The key should be in string format, and you can give any name to the key, and then you can assign any data to this key something as follows.
+To use ViewData in the ASP.NET Core MVC Application, we need to set the data in a controller by adding entries to the ViewData dictionary with a string key and then assign some data.
+The key should be in string format, and you can give any name to the key.
+Then, you can assign any data to this key, such as the following.

 ViewData[“KeyName”] = “Some Data”;